 Millhaven, a Pacific Northwest logging town full of manly lumberjacks, still harbors rumors of a Millwater dragon.
 Who’s talking this nonsense?
-That would be the woodcarver, Mr. Meachum (Robert Redford).
+That would be the local woodcarver, Mr. Meachum (Robert Redford).
 He claims he saw it once.

 His red-haired forest ranger daughter Grace (Bryce Dallas Howard) only believes what she sees.
 She’s never seen any dragons.
 She doesn’t believe in them.

 It seems there’s a feral child out there in the huge Millhaven wilderness, looking like a Caucasian Mowgli.
 He’s a climber of trees, runner of rocks, forder of streams, and he has an enormous friend, who’s like a sibling to him.
 And sometimes also an ersatz parent.
 But foremost, a loyal pet.